 Working hours for this position consist of a 7.5 hour period exclusive of a 1/2 or 1 hour lunch.
 Specific hours will be assigned at the onset of employment.
 In this position, the employee will be required to work one evening per week, to be agreed upon at the onset of employment.
 The employee may be required to work additional evening or weekend hours.
 The employee has the option to work these additional hours, in addition to or in lieu of regular hours.
 This is an on-campus position that will work with students both in person and remotely.

 Position requires occasional local travel; employee must have access to transportation.

 The goal of Reading Area Community College’s Title V Nuestro Próximo Paso is to catalytically transform the institution by Reframing Enrollment and Advising through the implementation of coaching, proactive advising, and early interventions while simultaneously Reframing Curriculum and Instruction through the implementation of guided pathways, improved gateway course instruction, and development of a Learning Commons.

 The Title V Connection Coach as part of the Title V team plays a key role in successfully onboarding new students from the point of application and promoting a positive learning experience through their first year, in an effort to meet student retention, success and completion goals of the college.
 The Connection Coach provides registration assistance, support, advisement and connections to college resources, aimed at motivating and engaging new students in order for them to be successful.
-The Connection Coach seamlessly hands-off students to academic and/or career coaches after the first year.
-This position reports to the Vice President of Enrollment Management.
+These student interactions take place both in person and online, with over 50% of the Student Success Center appointments occurring virtually.
+Connection Coaches must be comfortable utilizing various technological tools when conducting advising sessions, for case management and providing instructional technology support to students.
+The Connection Coaches are responsible for student retention and support and will seamlessly transition students to academic and/or career coaches at established milestones.

 This position is 100% Title V Grant Funded.